Style Guide & Feature Test

 Code Blocks

 Fenced blocks get a language label and a copy button automatically.
-Add an
+First-line

 # enumerate listening sockets